ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-30-godot-nodes-and-scenes.md

 ### Footnotes

+[^1]: I'm currently learning iconography and a particular style of coloring in pixel art&mdash; so please be nice!
+Trying to move away from the standard PICO-8 palette that I'm used to.
+Thanks a lot to OpenGameArt for providing some useful references, and the [Comfort44s](https://lospec.com/palette-list/comfort44s) palette for the colors!
+[^2]: Of course, it's not as simple as that.
+We still need to wire-up the parts properly and write the logic on how these things work together.
+I decided not to talk about it because it may be outside the scope of my topic.
-[^1]: Fortunately, the Godot documentation offers [some best practices when organizing Scenes](https://docs.godotengine.org/en/stable/getting_started/workflow/best_practices/scene_organization.html).
+[^3]: Fortunately, the Godot documentation offers [some best practices when organizing Scenes](https://docs.godotengine.org/en/stable/getting_started/workflow/best_practices/scene_organization.html).
 I highly-recommend going through them, although I still find it hard to parse these ideas (seems to cater to more intermediate developers).